 About Stephanie Herseth Sandlin

 Stephanie Herseth Sandlin grew up on her family’s farm near Houghton, South Dakota.
-Raised in a family involved in government and public service, she attended college in Washington, D.C., earning undergraduate, graduate and law degrees from Georgetown University.
+She attended college in Washington, D.C., earning undergraduate, graduate and law degrees from Georgetown University.
 During this time, she was a teaching fellow for university students and an instructor on the faculty of the law school.

-In 2004, she ran for Congress again and won a special election, going on to serve four terms in the U.S. House of Representatives.
-She was the first woman elected to the U.S. House from South Dakota as well as the youngest woman serving in the House during that time.
-During her time in Congress, Herseth Sandlin specialized in developing policy important to South Dakota, including agriculture, renewable energy, veterans’ education and tribal affairs.
-She helped draft and enact the 2008 Farm Bill, the Post-9/11 G.I.
-Bill and the Tribal Law and Order Act of 2010.
+In 2004, she became the first woman elected to the U.S. House of Representatives from South Dakota as well as the youngest woman serving in the House during that time.
+While in Congress, she specialized in developing policy important to South Dakota, including agriculture, renewable energy, veterans’ education and tribal affairs.

 After leaving Congress in 2011, she became a partner in a Washington, D.C., law firm, building a public policy practice centered on bioenergy, food safety and nutrition.
-She also consulted for Raven Industries, a South Dakota-based, publicly-traded company.
-In 2012, she joined Raven as its first general counsel and vice president of corporate development.
-While at Raven, Herseth Sandlin has established a legal and regulatory compliance department, updated corporate policies and governance practices and negotiated the largest acquisition in the company’s history.
-As an executive officer for Raven, as well as a member of the CoBank Board of Directors, she is actively involved in strategic planning, budgeting, enterprise risk management and oversight of financial performance.
+In 2012, she joined Raven Industries in Sioux Falls as its first general counsel and vice president of corporate development.
+As an executive officer for Raven, as well as a member of the CoBank Board of Directors, she has been actively involved in strategic planning, governance, enterprise risk management and oversight of financial performance.